 29. South Africa, $42/day

 Unfortunately, public transportation outside of Johannesburg and Cape Town can be pretty limited.
-While there are a few private companies and trains that all provide transportation around the country, the best (and possibly) cheapest way to get around the country is to rent a car and share with 3 other people.
+While there are a few private companies and trains that provide transportation around the country, the best (and possibly) cheapest way to get around is to rent a car and share with three other people, and go on an epic road trip together.

-- Transportation: $9 per day for a camper van split between 4 people
+- Transportation: $9 per day for a camper van split between four people

 - SIM card with data: $35 for 1GB with a 30-day validity